This article includes best practices for running a Split Synchronizer.

 Error fetching

-When you manually execute operations such as dropping or flushing Impressions or Events, an error will be received if another operation is running at the same time.
+When you manually execute operations such as dropping or flushing impressions or events, an error is received if another operation is running at the same time.

-In Debug level, the following log will appear for flushing:
+In Debug level, the following log appears for flushing:

 Cannot execute flush.
 Another operation is performing operations in Events.